starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 lines must contain "root"
-count number of lines containing "bin" display a pattern and 3 lines after display lines not containing a pattern
+count number of lines containing "bin" display a pattern and 3 lines after display lines not containing a pattern display lines starting with a letter